 The present study reveals the complexity of the attitudes towards the timing of parenthood.
 The international comparisons show that the onset of motherhood is associated with more defined age norms.
-The

-Eastern European countries or in the late 20s (i.e. at age 27-28) in the Southern and Western European countries.
+The time of the female reproductive life spans from the early 20s and peaks around 24-25 years in the Central and Eastern European countries or in the late 20s (i.e. at age 27-28) in the Southern and Western European countries.
 The perceptions about the end of the female reproductive life are more ambiguous.
 In the Central and Eastern European countries, the perceived end of the female reproductive life is reached in the early 40s, corresponding to the early onset of reproduction in these countries^[28].
-In the Southern and Western countries, the perceived end of the female reproductive life is reached in the mid-40s in accordance with the later entry into motherhood among women in these countries^[28].
+In the Southern and Western countries, the perceived end of the female reproductive life is neached in the later entry into motherhood among women in these countries^[28].
 The attitudes about the ideal ages of motherhood and the perceived lower and upper age limits of women's reproductive life are shaped by the actual behavioural models of reproduction in the European countries.
 The results suggest that the reproductive maturity of a woman is more strongly emphasised and shapes the attitudes about and ideal age of motherhood in the Eastern and Central European countries, while the social maturity is more strongly emphasised in the Southern and Western European countries.